raymondbutcher/remake/README.md

 ## What does Remake do?

 In basically runs `make [target]` and then watches for changes.
-There are 3 scenarios:
+There are 2 scenarios:

-1. The make command exits successfully (zero exit status)
+1. The make command exits quickly

     Next time you make changes, Remake will run the command again.

-1. The make command exits with an error (non-zero exit status)

-    After a short delay, Remake will run the command again.

 1. The make command is a long-running process